-Panther Diet and Prey
+Diet and Prey

-The Panther is a carnivorous animal and one of the most feared and powerful predators throughout it's natural environment.
+The Panther is a carnivorous animal and one of the most feared and powerful predators throughout its natural environment.
 Hunting under the cover of night, the Panther’s dark fur makes it almost impossible to spot meaning that it can move through the jungle completely unseen.
 Although the majority of their hunting is actually done on the ground, they are also known to hunt from trees meaning that they can ambush their prey from above.
 The exact diet of the Panther is dependent on where in the world it lives although medium to large sized herbivores comprise the bulk of the diet of many large Cats.
 Animals including Deer, Warthogs, Wild Boar, Tapir and Antelope are all hunted by Panthers, along with smaller species like Birds and Rabbits when larger prey is scarce.

-Panther Predators and Threats
+Predators and Threats

 The Jaguar is the largest feline in the Americas and so Panthers in the New World are the most dominant predators within their environments.
 Those found in Africa and Asia however are occasionally preyed upon by other large carnivores such as Lions and Hyenas, but the most common predator and biggest threat to all Panthers is people.
-Not only have these rare animals been hunted by people throughout much of their natural range but they have also been subjected to drastic habitat loss particularly in the form of deforestation for both growing Human settlements and to make way for agriculture.
-Population numbers of large Cats are declining all around the world and when they are being pushed into smaller and smaller pockets of their native habitats, Panthers are becoming even rarer than they already were.
+Not only have these rare animals been hunted by them throughout much of their natural range but they have also been subjected to drastic habitat loss particularly in the form of deforestation for both growing Human settlements and to make way for agriculture.
+Population numbers of large Cats are declining all around the world and they are being pushed into smaller and smaller pockets of their native habitats, Panthers are becoming even rarer than they already were.

-Panther Interesting Facts and Features
+Interesting Facts and Features

 Although technically only black Leopards and Jaguars are generally considered to be the only true Panthers by science, the term is also used to describe a number of other dark coated Cats by locals in their native habitats including Cougars, Tigers, Pumas, Lynxes and Bobcats.
 The Black Panther is seen to be one of the most intelligent and ferocious predators in America so the image of a Panther is widely used as a logo or as a mascot for sports teams.
 Some Panthers are actually able to swim, although not those that are Leopards, as Jaguars are known to have a real love of water.
 Not only do these individuals prefer flooded forests but they spend a remarkable amount of time swimming, playing and hunting in the cooling water.

-Panther Relationship with Humans
+Relationship with Humans

 The world’s Big Cats have been hunted by people as both trophies and for their fur particularly over the past couple of centuries.
 This caused enormous declines in population numbers of both Leopards and Jaguars with them having actually completely disappeared from some areas of their historic range.
 Panthers have also been subjected to severe habitat degradation throughout much of Asia, Africa and America which means that these elusive predators are now even rarer.
 They are very rarely seen by people who are only really ever aware of a Panther’s presence by their tracks left on the ground and scratch marks on trees.
 They are in fact so sneaky that Panthers are often referred to as ‘the ghost of the forest’.